aptos-foundation/AIPs/aips/aip-x.md

 The fact that the prover service learns this information induces privacy and centralization risks.
 These risks are discussed [below](##Risks and Drawbacks).

+## Motivation

+The motivation of this AIP follows directly from the motivation of [AIP-61](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).
+The purpose of Aptos Keyless is to greatly reduce friction in onboarding and key management for users.
+Specifically, the Keyless Proving Service will allow for the most computationally intensive step during login to be offloaded to a powerful cloud VM instead of being done locally, thus greatly improving the user experience of Aptos Keyless.

 ## Impact

- > Which audiences are impacted by this change?
-What type of action does the audience need to take?

-...
+The direct impact of this AIP will be on users of Aptos Keyless accounts.
+The impact will be twofold:
+* Users will have a much faster login experience than they would if we were generating proofs client-side.
+From preliminary benchmarks, generating proofs in-browser takes such a long time that is completely unusable. (i.e., > 25 seconds to generate the proof.)
+* On the other hand, users's private information will be sent to the prover service.

 ## Alternative solutions

- > Explain why you submitted this proposal specifically over alternative solutions.
-Why is this the best possible outcome?

 The most obvious alternative is requiring the user to generate a proof client-side.
-From preliminary benchmarks, doing this in-browser takes such a long time that is completely unusable. (i.e., > 25 seconds to generate the proof.)
+As discussed above, this solution is untenable, at least with the current ZKP system that is implemented in Aptos Keyless.

 ## Specification